Real Fruit Popsicles with Pink Grapefruit and Oranges

 Overhead photo of a homemade popsicle recipe in a silver star shaped basket.

-Pink grapefruit are incredibly juicy and have that delicious tangy sweetness.
-They also just happen to be the most popular grapefruit out there.
+Pink grapefruit is incredibly juicy and has that delicious tangy sweetness.
+They also happen to be the most popular grapefruit out there.

-Combine their juice with sweet and deliciously ripe oranges, and you have popsicle flavors that are utterly irresistible.
-Nature's candy on a stick!
+Combine their juice with sweet and deliciously ripe oranges, and you have utterly irresistible popsicle flavors.
+Nature’s candy on a stick!

 Front picture of real fruit popsicles sticking up out of ice in an openweave silver basket.